Schandro/caching-decorator/README.md

 # Quick Start

-Apply the decorator to cacheable long-running methods or getters.
+Apply the decorator to cache long-running (or high compute cost) methods or getters.

 In the example below, the first invocation will take 100ms.
 Subsequent invocations will take 1-2ms.
 The result will be cached globally, until the end of time, as long as the owning object lives.